helioforecast/Predstorm/README.md

 pip install cdflib
 ```

-* predstorm_l5.py checks for an ffmpeg (for converting images, making movies) executable
+* predstorm_l5.py checks for an ffmpeg executable
-in the current directory, otherwise the system-wide available version is used.
+in the current directory (for converting images, making movies), otherwise the system-wide available version is used.

 ## Running the code

 * On the command line:

 ```
-python predstorm_L1.py
+python predstorm_l1.py
-python predstorm_L5.py
+python predstorm_l5.py
 python mfr_predict.py
 ```

 * use
 ```
-python predstorm_L5.py --server
+python predstorm_l5.py --server
 ```
 for Agg backend.